In my backyard we have a concrete slab that is about a 1/2 inch thick, that was used for a basketball area. Now, I would like to grow a garden on top.

 Hardiness Zone: 7a

-By cacunnin from Washington DC
+By caitlin from Washington DC

 Take a look at the 'New Square Foot Gardening' by Mel Bartholomew.
 This method will let you have a garden on almost any surface!
 The book also goes into raised bed gardening and also 'table top gardens' for people in wheelchairs or who have difficulties kneeling.
 I have no connection other than a happy 'square foot gardener'.

 You are very lucky to have a place to make a raised bed garden.
 Just put cement blocks or build it with lumber.
 No drainage holes needed, it will drain under the above.
-This is picture of running snap beans (green beans).
-Good luck.

 I have been growing on my driveway for years everything's in pots or containers of some sort.